 During a vacation in Colorado in 2019, the archdiocese's assistant superintendent of Catholic schools, Rob Rash, right, and his wife Patty, second from left, pose for a family picture with their son John and their daughter Katie.
 (Submitted photo) his colleagues in the archdiocese's Office of Catholic Schools.

 "Rob makes us laugh every day.
-It is a joy to work "Rob makes us laugh every day.
-It is a joy to work with him," says Brian Disney, who is in his first year as the archdiocese's superintendent of Catholic schools.
+It is a joy to work with him" says Brian Disney, who is in his first with him," says Brian Disney, who is in his first year as the archdiocese's superintendent of Catholic schools.
 See RASH, page 16B